top of page

 club.

-Back then a bunch of us hung out at a bar in South L.A., called the All
+Back then, a bunch of us hung out at a bar in South L.A., called the All

 American.
 Several clubs met there:

-the 13 Rebels, the Yellow jackets,
+The 13 Rebels, the Yellow jackets,

-anyway, Willie was talking to some other guy about what to name the club, and there was an old drunk listening in.
-This old drunk pipes up "Why don't you call yourselves the Boozefighters'.
+"Why don't you call yourselves the Boozefighters'.
 Willie thought that was funny as hell, so that was the name.
-The name Boozefighters was misleading, we didn't do any fighting at all.
+The name Boozefighters was misleading; we didn't do any fighting at all.
 It was hard to get in; you had to come to five meetings, then there was a vote, and if you got one blackball, you were out.
 We wore green and white sweaters with a beer bottle on the front and 'Boozefighters' on the back.
-Back then, I was 23 or 24 I guess, I had just come out of the Air Force.
+Back then, I was 23 or 24, I guess, and I had just come out of the Air Force.
 I'd been in the Pacific, but Willie and some of the others had been paratroopers over in Europe.
 They'd had it pretty rough in the war.

-I had an Indian Scout, and a Harley '45 that I used as a messenger.
+I had an Indian Scout and a Harley '45 that I used as a messenger.
 Back then, the AMA organised these 'Gypsy Tours'.
 One was going up to Hollister on the Independence Day weekend.
 That sounded good, so a bunch of us decided to ride up there.
 We left L.A.
-Thursday night, and rode through the night.
+Thursday night and rode through the night.
 I think my Scout only went about 55 miles an hour, so it took quite a while.
 I think we rode until we were exhausted, and stopped to sleep for a few hours in King City.
 It was about 6 a.m. when I woke up.
 It was pretty cold, and when the liquor store opened, I bought a bottle, which I drank to try to get warm.
 Then I rode on to Hollister.

 It was about 8:30 a.m. on Friday morning when I arrived there.
-I was riding up the street, and I see this guy, another Boozefighter come out of a bar, and he yells 'Come on in!'.
+I was riding up the street, and I saw this guy, another Boozefighter, come out of a bar, and he yelled, 'Come on in!'.
 So I rode my bike right into the bar.
 The owner was there, and he didn't seem to mind at all.
 He could see I was already pretty drunk, so he wanted to take my keys; he didn't think I should go riding in my condition.
 The Indian didn't need a key to start it, but I left it there in the bar the whole weekend.

 I don't think there were more than maybe 7 of us from the L.A.
 Boozefighters there.
 There were some guys from the 'Frisco Boozefighters, too.
-One of our guys had a 36 Cadillac.
-He used that to tow up our trailer.
-We had a trailer with maybe fifteen or sixteen bunks in it; stacked three high on both sides.
+One of our guys had a '36 Cadillac He used that to tow up our trailer.
+We had a trailer with maybe fifteen or sixteen bunks in it, stacked three high on both sides.
 Basically, we'd drink and party until we crapped out, then we'd go in there and sleep it off.

 They claimed there were about 3,000 guys there.
 I think most of them went out to the dirt track races outside of town, but we didn't.
 We were having fun right there.
 The street was lined with motorcycles, and the cops had blocked it off.
 Basically, guys were just showing off; drag racing, doing power circles, seeing how many people they could put on one bike, and we were just watching and laughing.